Novak Djokovic disqualified from US Open after hitting line judge with ball

 Advertising

+He said: “I was in shock.
+I never expected this moment playing against Novak.
+So it was a tough moment also for me.

+“I think this was not intentional.
+I don’t think that any one of us, of the players, do this kind of thing intentionally.
+It’s just the moment.
+The rules are the rules.
+The referee and the supervisor do the right thing, but it is not easy to do it.”

-Djokovic is not the first player to have been defaulted for something similar, but for it to happen at a grand slam and as the tournament favourite is an extraordinary situation.
+Djokovic is not the first player to be defaulted in similar circumstances, but for it to happen at a grand slam and as the tournament favourite is an extraordinary situation.

 Canadian Denis Shapovalov was defaulted during a Davis Cup tie against Great Britain in 2017 after smashing a ball in anger that hit umpire Arnaud Gabas in the eye.